Congratulations to Team #2’s Tim Bennett and to Team #7’s Kyle Sampson for winning their seats in the Prince George Civic Election.

 Sponsor: Courtyard Marriott

-Kyle Sampson couldn’t be more thrilled to be representing Team # 8 for the Prince George Hospice Society on the dance floor this New Year’s Eve with, as he says, his “incredibly talented and totally stunning dance partner, Andrea Brown”.
-Kyle Sampson is likely a name you’ve heard around town as Kyle is an outgoing and active member of our community and the Manager of Northern BC for Pacific Western Brewing Company.
+Kyle Sampson couldn’t be more thrilled to be representing Team # 7 for the Prince George Hospice Society on the dance floor this New Year’s Eve with, as he says, his “incredibly talented and totally stunning dance partner, Andrea Brown”.
+Kyle Sampson is likely a name you’ve heard around town as Kyle is an outgoing and active member of our community and recently won a seat on City Council in this fall’s Prince George elections.
+In addition to his Council duties, he is the Manager of Northern BC for Pacific Western Brewing Company.
 He also dedicates a large portion of his time and skills to a variety of charities, non-for-profits, major events and other organizations.
 Kyle is part of the impressive team of people behind the inception of ‘Cariboo Rocks the North’ music festival held this past August.
 Since winning “Best in Dance” with his partner Colleen in the 2016 BWTS, Kyle has gone on to perform in a number of Judy Russell Presents productions including; Host of the 2017 BEA’s, The Nutcracker, Cabaret, and most recently Legally Blonde the Musical which in fact, is where he met his Boogie dance partner Andrea, right on the set of Cabaret..
 Kyle is incredibly passionate about raising funds for Hospice this year and as he told us, “I would like to thank the Courtyard Marriott for their generous team Sponsorship, and also to give my thanks and appreciation to Peter and Paz who have passionately hosted this amazing event once again.
-And now, me and Andrea are ready to bust a move and boogie our way to the trophy!”
+And now…. me and Andrea are ready to bust a move and boogie our way to the trophy!”